-Expansion of largest coal mine in Romania stopped, following Bankwatch court case23.
-October 2019. / SEE Energy News
+Expansion of largest coal mine in Romania stopped, following Bankwatch court case, SEE Energy News

 A Bucharest court blocked the expansion of Rosia, the largest coal mine in Romania located in Gorj county, following a legal challenge to the mine’s environmental permit lodged by Bankwatch Romania.